 Try These DIY Hair Masks to Treat Dry, Brittle Strands

-Although there are plenty of hair products on the market to choose from (like these 10 hair masks that combat dryness and frizz), you don't need to spend a ton of money on pricey masks to restore the health of your strands.
+Although there are plenty of hair products on the market to choose from, you don't need to spend a ton of money on pricey masks to restore the health of your strands.
 These homemade hair masks utilize ingredients you most likely already have sitting in your kitchen right now—think: yogurt, avocado, and olive oil—to help revive dry or damaged hair.
-(Psst: Here are more edible DIY beauty products to make at home.)

 Scan below to find the DIY hair mask that fits your hair needs.
 Best part: If it doesn't work for you, you didn't shell out $$$ on a product, and you can simply try another one.